 We have probably all been to Ocean Park quite a handful of times, most likely for the pandas, penguins, and thrilling rides, but do you know what the park has endured—or what’s in store for its future?
 Here’s a brief look at Ocean Park’s turbulent, triumphant, and intriguing history over the past four decades.

 Ocean Park first opened its doors to the excited Hong Kong public on 10 January 1977.
-Hoping to carve in some space for marine conservation and education in Hong Kong’s international image, the government provided free land to the Hong Kong Jockey Club on the southern area of Hong Kong Island for the construction of the park.
+Hoping to carve in some space for marine conservation and education in Hong Kong’s international image, the government provided free land to the Hong Kong Jockey Club in the south of Hong Kong Island for the construction of the park.
 The initial project cost $150 million, and within the next decade, another $240 million was allocated by the Hong Kong Jockey Club to expand the park to include thrill rides and other facilities.